 Make the Government Exist on Taxes and Real Borrowing Alone

 Monetized debt steals the fortunes of Americans because it is paid back through inflation which devalues the dollar just like counterfeiting.
 This is a real, but hidden tax on you that results in a real loss of your wealth.
 However, no one tells you it's a tax and Congress never has to vote on it as a tax.
 The ability for Congress to authorize the monetization of debt is not found in the constitution.
 On the contrary, it was prohibited.
-This Amendment will reinstate the original intent of the framers of the Constitution to not allow paper money, bills of credit or monetized debt.
+This Amendment will reinstate the original intent of the framers of the Constitution to not allow fiat money, bills of credit or monetized debt.
 See Article 1, Section 8 to learn that Congress was only granted the right from the people "To coin Money, regulate the value thereof, and of foreign Coin, and fix the Standard of Weights and Measures."

 If you are a State legislator or are willing to work with yours to right this injustice, please contact us for more information on how to get started.